Vitek-Lab/MSstatsShiny/README.md

 ![Step5A](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step5A.png)

 > **Note**: You will also see a button at the top `Download analysis code`.
 After performing statistical analysis, you can click this button to download the R code that was used to perform the whole analysis.
-This is useful for reproducibility and for users who want to run the analysis outside of the Shiny app.
+This is useful for reproducibility and for users who want to run the analysis outside the Shiny app.

 The significance level toggle acts as a filter to only proteins with an adjusted pvalue below a user-defined threshold.
 Next, click the Start button to begin the statistical analysis.
 This should trigger a progress bar.